DP-REC: Private & Communication-Efficient Federated Learning: Conclusion

 There are several important directions left for future work.
 The first would be to investigate the convergence of \ourmethod{}.
 Intuitively, we can expect the algorithm to be convergent if \dpfedavg{} is convergent.
 The main difference of \ourmethod{} is that the gradient is sampled using importance weights rather than the true Gaussian probabilities.
 Asymptotically, these two distributions should be close, and the bias of the compressed gradients would be bounded by a small value (as discussed in Section~\ref{sec:privacy_analysis}).
 Empirically, we observe no issues with convergence.
 The second would be to investigate secure shuffling, similarly to \citet{girgis2020shuffled} as a way to amplify our privacy further; this can lead to less aggressive clipping and thus improved performance for a given privacy budget.

 We expect our work to have an overall beneficial societal impact through its main contributions of communication reduction and differential privacy.
-One aspect that is worth exploring to further strengthen these benefits is the interplay between differential privacy and fairness in FL, an actively researched open problem. \citet{bagdasaryan2019differential} demonstrate that DP training can have a disproportionate effect on underrepresented and more complex sub-populations, resulting in a disparate accuracy reduction.
-At the same time, \citet{hooker2020characterising} show that compression of models can have negative impacts by amplifying biases.
-In the context of FL, compression is done on model updates instead of the final model, therefore requiring more research on its influence on bias amplification.
+One potential concern worth mentioning is the interplay between differential privacy and fairness in FL, an actively researched open problem. \citet{bagdasaryan2019differential} demonstrate that DP training can have a disproportionate effect on underrepresented and more complex sub-populations, resulting in a disparate accuracy reduction.
+At the same time, \citet{hooker2020characterising} showed that compression of models can have negative impacts by amplifying biases.
+In the context of FL, compression is performed on model updates instead of a final model, therefore requiring further research on its influence on bias amplification.

 \fi

 \ifappendix